3 Weeks Of Period | Causes, Risks, Solutions

 Key Takeaways: 3 Weeks Of Period

-➤ Consult a doctor if bleeding lasts over two weeks.
+Consult a doctor if bleeding lasts longer than 7 days, becomes heavy, or continues for weeks.

-➤ Stress and diet can affect menstrual cycle length.
+Stress and health conditions can affect menstrual cycle length and bleeding patterns.

-➤ Treatment options vary based on underlying causes.
+Treatment options vary based on the underlying cause.

 Frequently Asked Questions